Application Process

 Apply Today

-VMCAS requires at least three but no more than six electronic recommendations (eLORs) submitted through VMCAS.
+VMCAS requires at least three but up to six electronic recommendations (eLORs) submitted through VMCAS.
 At least one recommendation should be from an individual who can speak to your professional (not personal) interactions/experiences with animals.
 The reference could be a veterinarian, site coordinator, clinic manager, etc. VMCAS does not accept eLORs by email, express mail, or postal mail.

 VMCAS requires applicants to share their experiences (animal, research, veterinary, employment, and volunteer experiences) and achievements (awards, honors, scholarships).
 We do not specify the number of hours nor the type of experiences an applicant may offer.
 Each applicant will have something unique to share.